Sherlock5000/django-toy-project/USER-STORIES.md

 ### **User Stories**

 The *librarian* should be able to:
+- View all available books
-- Issue a book to the borrower
+- Add a book to the library
-- Collect book back from the borrower
+- Delete a book in the library
-- Contact borrower about arrival of requested book
+- View all book-requests from users

 The *borrower* should be able to:
 - View all available books